Mosaic-DigammaDB/LingTechSys/README.md

 **DigammaDB**, **HGXF**, and **AXF** are described in greater detail in a prospectus which can be downloaded from the CRCR repository --- see https://github.com/Mosaic-DigammaDB/CRCR.
+Or download the file directly from http://raw.githubusercontent.com/Mosaic-DigammaDB/CRCR/master/CR2.pdf

 ## Dataset Creator ##
 ---

 Dataset Creator is a tool (available as a **Qt** Creator Plugin) for building institutional and/or research data sets.
 Dataset Creator can be used to generate open-access research objects that are linked to scientific publications.
 It can also be used to build sample data sets which an organization may use internally